oconnor663/bao/README.md

 By default, all of the operations above work with a "combined" encoded file, that is, one that contains both the content bytes and the tree hash bytes interleaved.
-However, sometimes you want to keep them separate, for example to avoid copying the bytes of a very large input file.
+However, sometimes you want to keep them separate, perhaps to avoid copying the bytes of a very large input file.
 In these cases, you can use the "outboard" encoded format, via the `--outboard` flag:

 ```sh